Home / Events / Small Satellite Conference 2026

 • Strong execution: 120 conversations × 45% qualified × 40% meeting rate × 55% opportunity rate × $75,000 ACV = about $900,000 modeled pipeline.

 The lever is not the scanner count.
 It is the number of qualified conversations that leave Salt Lake City with context, ownership, and a scheduled next step.
+If you haven't already done so, the Event ROI Calculator (free tool) will give you great direction on how to make your $$ go the extra mile.

 After the Show